Skip to main content

 Note

 Some customers may be using the node.kubernetes.io/type label.
-This label has also been updated to reference the new Node Instance ID.
-For example, node.kubernetes.io/type=H100_NVLINK_80GB.8.xeon.128 will now return the value node.kubernetes.io/type=gd-8xh100ib-i128.
+This label has been updated to reference the new Instance ID.

 Node lifecycle labels

 CKS uses labels to identify a Node's state in the Node lifecycle.
-These labels ensure that customer workloads are always scheduled on healthy production Nodes, and that CoreWeave's critical core services are always scheduled on control plane Nodes.
+These labels ensure that customer workloads are always scheduled on healthy production Nodes and CoreWeave's critical core services are scheduled on Control Plane Nodes.

-• node.coreweave.cloud/state: Identifies the Node's state in the lifecycle, such as production, zap, or triage.
+• node.coreweave.cloud/state: Identifies the Node's lifecycle state, such as production, zap, or triage.

-• node.coreweave.cloud/reserved: Identifies the type of workloads that can run on the Node:
+• node.coreweave.cloud/reserved: Identifies the workload type running on the Node:

-• If /state is not production, the value is the same as /state.
+• If /state is not production, than /reserved matches /state.

 User-provided labels